IthacaCow/NTU-Dorm-Administration-Registration-Page/README.md

 people are simply not a member of that group, still more people never know they can make such request on that group.
 We can integrate a repair request page into our website so the user knows where to make such request.
 In addition, they can make a request even without external network access.

+### Personalized MRTG statistics

+A user would definitely be glad to know his own network flow statistics, just like Google's custom activity report.
+I think this is very doable, and will be a much desired feature.

 ## Design

 ### Graphics